sagirk/librarySystem/README.md

 # librarySystem
-A basic vanillaJS implementation of the AMD module system.
+A test-driven vanillaJS implementation of RequireJS module loader system.